INCARDINATION OF CLERGY

 For candidates of the Prelature, psychological evaluations are conducted by a local licensed psychologists appointed by the Archbishop.
 Otherwise, candidates are requested to contact a licensed psychologist at the Greenridge Counseling Center at 6122 Ridge Avenue, Philadelphia, PA 19128.
 Once a candidate has been accepted as a postulant, he may make an appointment for a psychological evaluation at 215-487-1330.
 The fee is $900.00, which is to be paid by the candidate directly who must agree to have the final report sent to the Archbishop.
 The psychological evaluation involves the standard battery of tests, an interview and appointment for feedback.

-If you are a priest or a deacon, married or celibate, and wish to become Incardinated into the Prelature, please contact the Vicar for Clergy by filing out the contact form below.
+If you are a priest or a deacon, married or celibate, and wish to become Incardinated into the Prelature, please contact the Vicar General by filing out the contact form below.
 Thank you.

 Click here to try again.